threeML/threeML/README.md

 > git clone https://github.com/giacomov/3ML.git
 ```

-## Build 3ML without support for C/C++ plugins (default, for most users)
+## Build 3ML without support for C/C++ plugins

+:exclamation: Do not do this if you need the HAWC plugin!
+Follow instead the instructions in the next paragraph.

-At the moment only the HAWC plugin needs the C/C++ wrapper interface.
-If you are not interested in using HAWC data, it is strongly adviced that you build 3ML without support for C/C++ plugins, by simply doing:
+At the moment only the HAWC plugin needs the C/C++ wrapper interface. *If you are not interested in using HAWC data*, it is strongly adviced that you build 3ML without support for C/C++ plugins, by simply doing:

 ```
+# This will build 3ML without support for HAWC!
 > python setup.py install
 ```